foxlet/macOS-Simple-KVM/README.md

 Then run `basic.sh` to start the machine and install macOS.

 ## Step 3

+You're done!

-Look at the `docs` folder for more information on adding passthrough hardware, set up tunnel networking, and enable sound features.
+Look in the `docs` folder for more information on adding passthrough hardware (for GPU graphics), set up bridged networking, and enabling sound features.